blakeanneberg/CCNA/textbook.md

 2. IP version 6 IPv6

 ### Network Layer routing (forwarding) logic
-- Send Packet to defualt router: Host choose where to send IP packets, often to a nearby router, router makes choices of where to send IP packet next
+- Send Packet to default router: Host choose where to send IP packets, often to a nearby router, router makes choices of where to send IP packet next
-- Defualt router is also referred to as the defualt gateway
+- Default router is also referred to as the default gateway
 - Routing data across the network:
-1. All routers use same general proecess to route packet: IP Routing Table
+1. All routers use same general process to route packet: IP Routing Table
 2. Table lists IP address groupings, called IP networks and IP subnets
-3. When router receves a packet, it compares the packets destination IP address to the entries in the routing able and makes a match.
-Matching entry also lists directions that tell the router where to foward the backet next
+3. When router receives a packet, it compares the packets destination IP address to the entries in the routing able and makes a match.
+Matching entry also lists directions that tell the router where to forward the packet next
 - Delivering data to the end destination

 ### How network Layer routing uses LANs and WANs
-- Network Link layer thinks about the bigger voew of the goal like "send this packet to the specified next router or host"
+- Network Link layer thinks about the bigger view of the goal like "send this packet to the specified next router or host"
 - Data link layer thinks about the specifics like "Encapsulate the packet in a data link frame and transmit it"
 1. Network Layer logic in a host or router must hand off packet to data link layer protocol
 2. Which asks the physical layer to actually send the data.
-3. Data link layer adds the approporiate header and trailer to the packet, creating a frame before sending frames over each physical network
+3. Data link layer adds the appropriate header and trailer to the packet, creating a frame before sending frames over each physical network
 - Major steps in a routers internal network layer routing for each packet beginning with frame arriving in routers interface
-1. USe data link frame check sequence (FCS) field to ensure the frame had no errors, if errors occured, discard the frame
+1. Use data link frame check sequence (FCS) field to ensure the frame had no errors, if errors occurred, discard the frame
 - Major steps in a routers internal network layer routing for each packet beginning with frame arriving in routers interface
-1. USe data link frame check sequence (FCS) field to ensure the frame had no errors, if errors occured, discard the frame- Major steps in a routers internal network layer routing for each packet beginning with frame arriving in routers interface
+1. USe data link frame check sequence (FCS) field to ensure the frame had no errors, if errors occurred, discard the frame- Major steps in a routers internal network layer routing for each packet beginning with frame arriving in routers interface
-1. Use data link frame check sequence (FCS) field to ensure the frame had no errors, if errors occured, discard the frame
+1. Use data link frame check sequence (FCS) field to ensure the frame had no errors, if errors occurred, discard the frame
 2. Assuming the frame was not discarded in step 1, discard old data link header and trailer, leaving IP packet
 3. Compare IP packets destination IP address to routing table, find the route that best matches destination address.
 Rout identifies the outgoing interface of the router and possibly the next hop router IP address
-4. Encapsulate the IP packet inside a new data link header and trailer, approporiate for the outgoing interface and forward the frame
+4. Encapsulate the IP packet inside a new data link header and trailer, appropriate for the outgoing interface and forward the frame
-- How a router determins which data link address to use is the IP Address Resolution Protocl ARP.
+- How a router determines which data link address to use is the IP Address Resolution Protocol ARP.
 ARP dynamically learns the data link address of an IP Host connected to a LAN.
-Because routers build new data link headers and trailers, and becase new headers contain data link addresses, PC/Routers must have way to decide what data link addresses to use
+Because routers build new data link headers and trailers, and because new headers contain data link addresses, PC/Routers must have way to decide what data link addresses to use

 ### Rules for groups of IP addresses (Networks and subnets)
 - Subnetting
-1. Two IP addresses, not seperated from each other by a router, must be in the same group (subnet)
+1. Two IP addresses, not separated from each other by a router, must be in the same group (subnet)
-2. TWo IP addresses, seperated from each other by at least one router, must be in different groups (subnets)
+2. Two IP addresses, separated from each other by at least one router, must be in different groups (subnets)
 - IPv4 Header of 4 bytes, for a total of 20 bytes, header lists 32 bit source IP address, 32 bit destination IP address
 |  Version  |  Length   |  DS Field |  Packet Length              |
 |  Identification                   |  Flags |  Fragment offset   |